Relex12/Word-machine/README.md

 See [description.txt](description.txt) for more information, or use `word-machine -h`.

+## Run the tests

+The `test/test-list.txt` file lists unit tests for every possible option.

+On Unix, run `bash test/test-list.txt` to run each test, there should be no error.

 ## Introduction to the code

 As the code have been developed on Atom, the input files can contain a final `'\n'` character.
 They are systematically removed when the files are loaded.
 Every eventual empty word (`''`) (corresponding to a white line) is removed when the dictionary is loaded.